PhysioVaping VR

 Technical Implementation

 Using Unity and Meta VR SDK, I built 3D environments and wrote C# scripts for each flow and interaction of the experience.
-I used GitHub for version control and worked closely with Dr. Shu Wei in implementation for biometrics data integration.
+I worked closely with Dr. Shu Wei in implementation for biometrics data integration.

 Iteration

 I tested the experience through Quest Pro headset walkthroughs to evaluate spatial layout, scale, and interaction flow.
-Based on testing, I refined environment features and introduced new systems to improve clarity and immersion.
+Researcher feedback and UCD design sessions also guided testing.

 Validation